Top 10 Security Priorities

 Ransomware it too profitable for hackers and will not disappear.
 According to Janco Associates (www.e-janco.com), global ransomware damage costs for last year exceeded $5 billion (USD), with the average ransom payment was approximately $1,400.
 (USD).

 IoT is a security hack waiting to happen

 IoT's phenomenon growth will accelerate in 2018, as both consumers and businesses opt for the convenience and benefits that IoT brings.
 On the downside, manufacturers are not yet routinely building security into IoT devices and as time progresses enterprises will see problems generated through the use of insecure IoT.

 A hacker group which stole hacking tools from the American National Security Agency (NSA), created havoc with the Wannacry ransomware.
 The group has already stated that it will soon release newer NSA hacking tools, with targets that might include vulnerabilities in Windows 10.
 Patch management, security and regular backups will be more crucial than ever.
 A major target of these hackers is the data that organizations hold, including PII (personally identifiable information) and corporate data, so protecting the data ‘crown jewels’ inside the network will become ever more crucial.

 European Union’s General Data Protection Regulation (GDPR) businesses must address

-May 2018 s when GDPR will be required.
-The key is It is about identifying, protecting and managing ALL Personal Identifiable Information (PII ).
+GDPR now is required.
+The key is It is about identifying, protecting and managing ALL Personal Identifiable Information (PII).
 This is mandated and there will be considerable focus on identifying, securing and, where required, deleting PII held on networks.

 GDPR blackmail will become the new ransomware